-Step 4.
-Understand What Creditors are Looking For
+Step 4: Understand What Creditors Look For

-Creditors evaluate applicants and credit applications using 5 principles or the 5 C's: Capacity, Capital, Collateral, Character and Credit Ratings.
-The importance and impact of each of the C's depends upon the lender in question.
+Creditors evaluate applicants and credit applications using five principles or the five Cs: Capacity, Capital, Collateral, Character and Credit Ratings.
+The importance and impact of each of the Cs depends upon the lender in question.
 Credit Ratings and Capacity tend to play the most significant role in the credit decision granting process.